A Noisy Approach to Intrinsically Mixed-State Topological Order: Higher-Form Symmetry and non-unitary exfoliation of Walker-Wang models

 Remarkably, this structure \textit{exactly} parallels that of the vectorized density matrix for an imTO in the doubled Hilbert space, with the ket and bra spaces identified with the top and bottom surfaces of a WW model.
 Much like the surface states of WW models, the deconfined excitations with support solely on the ket (or bra) space can realize non-modular or chiral TO.
 The aforementioned weak 1-form symmetries (which act simultaneously on the ket and bra spaces) mirror the effect of the tube-like Wilson surfaces in the WW model, when they terminate on the top and bottom surfaces.
 Moreover, in the doubled Hilbert space representation of the imTO, the transparent anyons can move freely between the ket and bra spaces, just as the transparent anyons in the WW model can move between the top and bottom surfaces.
 Indeed, in the doubled Hilbert space, if we condense $(a_+ a_-)$, all anyons of the form $(a_+^m 1_-)$ (for integer $m$) are transparent and are equivalent to anyons of the form $(1_+ a_-^m)$ via fusion with the condensate.
-Thus, at least at the level of analogy, decoherence induced imTO provides a physical means of realizing the anomalous surface states of 3D pure state TO as realized by WW models.
-This lends further credence to our claim that a partial classification of imTOs should be provided by braided tensor categories, as WW models are classified by the same.
-In this sense, one may view decoherence as a means of ``exfoliating" surface states of a 3D TO into a purely 2D mixed-state using only a finite-depth LPQCs.
-One may imagine applying this non-unitary exfoliation procedure to isolate anomalous surface states of other exotic pure states, an avenue we intend to pursue in future work.